davidjerleke/embla-carousel/packages/embla-carousel-docs/src/content/pages/api/plugins.md

 # Plugins

-Embla Carousel accepts an optional **plugin array** as the thrid argument.
+The Embla Carousel constructor accepts an optional **plugin array** as the thrid argument, which enables you to **extend your carousels** with additional features.

+## Adding a plugin

 Here's a basic example of how to make use of it:

 ```js
 import EmblaCarousel from 'embla-carousel'